paezha/University-AI-Panel/README.md

 There are many traditional ways for students to get different perspectives on concepts.
 They can form study groups, attend office hours to engage with their instructors, ask their Teaching Assistants, ask relatives and friends, and so on.
-But even for a student who for a whatever reason cannot or will not do any of these things, the fact remains that relatively common concepts have already been explained by humans in dozens if not hundreds of different ways, often in writing
+But even for a student who for whatever reason cannot or will not do any of these things, the fact remains that relatively common concepts have already been explained by humans in dozens if not hundreds of different ways, often in writing